manuka tree

 No. The macron above “a” in mānuka is used to assist in pronunciation.
 Food businesses can use “manuka” or “mānuka” on food labels, referring to the same type of honey.

-Berringa, the super manuka honey, is the name of the honey which is made only from Leptospermum polygalifolium.
+Berringa, the super manuka honey, is the name of the honey, which is made only from Leptospermum polygalifolium.
 It’s like a cousin of Leptospermum scoparium.

 Manuka honey is dark, whereas kanuka honey is pale yellow and clear, with a delicate, sweet, slightly aromatic aroma and flavor.

-new zealand manuka honey vs australian manuka honeyAll honeys have an antibacterial activity, but manuka honey has a non-peroxide activity which comes from the specific flower, and is quite different from the enzyme / peroxide activity found in the other honeys.
-The non-peroxide antibiotic activity is due to methylglyoxal (MGO) and bee defensin.
-Most honeys contain very low levels of MGO, but manuka honey contains very high levels.
-Thus the antibacterial activity is doubled.
+new zealand manuka honey vs australian manuka honeyAll honeys have antibacterial activity, but manuka honey has a non-peroxide activity that comes from the specific flower, and is quite different from the enzyme / peroxide activity found in the other honeys.

 Though it is considered a superfood, or a wonderfood, please read the labels carefully when buying, because not all manuka honeys contain this unique non-peroxide activity.

-Deciphering manuka honey: UMF15+, MGO400, 24+ Bio Active, KFactor16, TA.
+Read this article for a better understanding and to check for real manuka honey: Deciphering manuka honey: UMF15+, MGO400, 24+ Bio Active, KFactor16, TA.
 And LOTS OF FRAUDS.

 Characteristics of manuka honey: